dangminh214/3D-Scanning-and-Motion-Capture/README.md

+# 3D Scanning and Motion Capture

+## Exercise 1

+- Understand about Mesh object
+- Understand about object in 3D

+### Recommend run exercise 1 with visual studio and proj file

-# Exercise 2
+## Exercise 2

-## Goal
+### Goal

-- Understanding about surface representation
+- Understand about surface representation
-- Understanding about Marching Cubes method
+- Understand about Marching Cubes method
-- Understanding about Hoppe and RBF methods
+- Understand about Hoppe and RBF methods

-## Exercises
+### Exercises

 All exercises are mentioned in TODO comments

-## To Run: install cmake
+### To Run: install cmake

 ```bash
 make exercise_2